Echelon EX15 Review | Not sure if it is worth it?

 As usual, this is where I regularly search the market to see if there are better deals available for the price range.
 And currently, the EX 15 is an excellent purchase for less than $500 (it was overpriced at $700).

 As described below, this indoor bike is pretty solid and has a great structure, even more importantly, it syncs with the Echelon spinning application (and other applications through the QZ app) to allow you to track your stats on the screen of your smartphone or tablet.

-As for comparison with similarly priced bikes, it stands above them all (currently in March 2021).
+As for comparison with similarly priced bikes, it stands shoulder to shoulder with most of them, if not above them.
 It even has a fully inclosed flywheel which is an important factor for households with children.
 All in all, based on several criteria and my person experience in the industry, the Echelon EX15 is a great buy.